 Read More from WanderWisdom

 It was designed by the Chinese Aerospace Science and Technology Corporation (CASC), and during the planning stage of the project over 5000 drawings were produced.

 A steel framework was used to support the 202 separate bronze pieces, and 5 kilometres of weld were used to form the statue.
 Construction began in 1990 and was completed by the end of 1993 on the 29th of December which is believed to be the day of the Buddha's enlightenment.
 Monks and dignitaries from all over the globe attended the opening ceremony.
 The statue cost HK$60 million in total to construct (around £5,902,000).

 If you are staying in Hong Kong there are several ways to get to Lantau Island and the Tian Tan Buddha:

 - Take the ferryboat to Mui Wo at No.6 Wharf of Central District, and then transfer onto bus No.2 to Ngong Ping Village (which takes around 40 minutes).

-- Or opt for the spectacular 3.3-mile Ngong Ping 360 cable-car ride (which takes around 25 minutes) after arriving at Tung Chung Station.
+- Take the cable car on the spectacular 3.3-mile Ngong Ping 360 ride (which takes around 25 minutes) after arriving at Tung Chung Station.